Paris Zoo (Parc Zoologique de Paris in French) is home to more than 2000 animals of 180 different species and a favorite among kids and adults.

 How long does Paris Zoo take?

-If you are visiting with children, you may need four hours to explore Paris Zoo.
+If you are visiting with children, you may need 4 hours to explore Paris Zoo.

 Children tend to linger longer around their favorite animal enclosures, attend feeding sessions, keeper talks and try out numerous experiences.